Last Updated: September 2020

 Research is sometimes conducted by BCWEZS, and you may be contacted following your visit to complete a survey.
 The data collected as part of this survey is anonymised and your contact details only obtained by consent and only for the purposes of the competition.
 On occasion research may be conducted on our behalf by Morris Hargreaves McIntyre (MHM), who may contact you as part of your online ticketing purchase.

-If you agree, we will email you our newsletter with updates of our work at Bristol Zoo Gardens, Wild Place Project and about our overseas conservation.
+If you agree, we will email you our newsletter with updates of our work at Bristol Zoo Project and about our UK and overseas conservation.
 If you agree, we will email you with events and offers which may be of interest to you.
+You may opt out at any time by clicking the unsubscribe link at the bottom of our newsletter.

 Marketing

 We would like to send you information about our ongoing work and future events and offers which may be of interest to you.
-If you have given permission for this, you may withdraw this at any time by contacting us.
+If you have given permission for this, you may withdraw this at any time by contacting us or by clicking unsubscribe at the bottom of our newsletters.

 Members